To create and manage AKS clusters, the following data will be required to configure credentials for Azure:

 Note: In case of not copying the client secret value at this moment, user can delete it and create a new secret value.
 The "Secret ID" is not required.

-Add the Contributor role to the newly created application ID.
-To do so, follow the steps below:
+Assign the Contributor Role to the newly created application ID in the subscription selected above.
+To do so, follow the below steps: